Moving to Saudi Arabia: Relocation Guide for Doctors

 • Provide a more relaxed environment where Western norms are generally accepted

-• It can be more expensive but often preferred by expat families
+• It can be more expensive, but is often preferred by expat families

 2. Apartments: